$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Microscopic spectral density and level statistics of the WSYK model

 With these considerations in mind, in Fig.~\ref{fig:microden_nv}~(left), we depict results for the microscopic spectral density for different values of $N$.
 We diagonalize numerically the WSYK Hamiltonian~(\ref{eq:def_WSYK}) for $k = 1$, $M=1$, and ${\qb}=4$.
 As was expected, since the global symmetries of the WSYK model depend on $N$, the results of the microscopic spectral density depend on $N$ as well.

 The Bott periodicity~\cite{you2016} observed in the standard SYK model is also applicable here but for the chiral and superconducting random matrix ensembles~\cite{verbaarschot1994,verbaarschot1993a,shuryak1993a}.
-For instance, for $N {\rm mod}\, 8 = 0$, time-reversal symmetry is preserved and the result is close to the CI universality class in the tenfold way classification~\cite{altland1997}.
+For instance, for $N {\rm mod}\, 8 = 0$, time-reversal symmetry is preserved and the result is close to the CI universality class in the tenfold-way classification~\cite{altland1997}.
 Likewise, time-reversal symmetry is broken for $N {\rm mod}\, 8 = 2, 6$ so it belongs to the chiral Gaussian Unitary Ensemble (chGUE) universality class.
 For $N {\rm mod}\, 8 = 4$, the universality class is that of the chiral Gaussian Symplectic Ensemble (chGSE) corresponding to systems with time-reversal invariance but no rotational invariance because of, for instance, spin-orbit coupling.
-We note that, unlike the standard supersymmetric SYK model~\cite{fu2018,kanazawa2017}, where the supercharge has an odd and fixed number of Majoranas, the WSYK reproduces the chGUE universality class.
+We note that, unlike the standard supersymmetric SYK model~\cite{fu2018,kanazawa2017}, where the supercharge equivalent has an odd and fixed number of Majoranas, the WSYK reproduces the chGUE universality class.
 This is important for any gravity interpretation where, at least for oriented surfaces, time reversal symmetry is broken in the gravity dual~\cite{yang2019}.

 Overall, the agreement with the random matrix theory prediction observed in Fig.~\ref{fig:microden_nv} is excellent with very small deviations even for relatively small values of $N$.
-For the supersymmetric SYK supercharge with $q = 3$, deviations were more visible, although they become smaller as $N$ increases.
-This is expected, as the number of Majoranas is larger in the WSYK model, which makes the Hamiltonian less sparse and therefore closer to the random matrix result.
-It would be very interesting to make these arguments more quantitative, by an explicit analytical calculation of the microscopic density by combining diagrammatic and combinatorial techniques.
-We speculate that some Q-deformation of the standard random matrix results could reproduce the small deviations from the random matrix predictions as a function of $Q(\qb, N)$.
+It would be very interesting to obtain an explicit analytical calculation of the microscopic density by combining diagrammatic and combinatorial techniques.
+We speculate that some $Q$-deformation of the standard random matrix results could reproduce the small deviations from the random matrix predictions as a function of $Q(\qb, N)$.

 As a further probe of the symmetries of the model, and the nature of the quantum dynamics, we carry out an analysis of level statistics.
 We first investigate an ultra-short-range correlator, the adjacent gap ratio, \cite{oganesyan2007,luitz2015,bertrand2016} that probes the quantum dynamics for times scales much larger than the Heisenberg time.
 It is defined as,